elixirschool/elixirschool/posts/2021-09-02-rocket-validator.md

 Site validation reports can also be [scheduled](https://docs.rocketvalidator.com/scheduling/) to run daily, weekly or monthly, thus providing constant monitoring on your sites.
 For Elixir School we've set a weekly schedule on the site, which is sometimes changed to daily when we're working intensively on fixing the site.

 We're also using [deploy hooks](https://docs.rocketvalidator.com/deploy-hooks/) - so a new deploy triggers a site validation report.
 This was very easy to integrate into Heroku with the [Heroku post-hook add-on](https://devcenter.heroku.com/articles/deploy-hooks#http-post-hook).

+Rocket Validator keeps a record of the latest site validation reports run, and also provides statistics that show the evolution in the quality of the analyzed sites.
+Check the [Elixir School Accessibility Stats](https://rocketvalidator.com/stats/elixirschool.com) to get the latest reports.

 ## Muting issues we won't fix